Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Experiments

-\m{On the QT dataset, Ax-Prover achieves perfect performance on the easy split and 92\% accuracy on the intermediate split, yielding 96\% accuracy overall.} This represents a substantial gap compared to DS-Prover (61\%) and Kimina (57\%), with Sonnet falling well behind at 40\%. \m{Also in this case, we suggest that the performance gap stems from our approach’s flexibility to adapt across scientific domains, in contrast to the over-specialization of specialized models.} To showcase the differences between the models, let's consider the proofs that quantum observables are Hermitian matrices (full proofs available in Appendix~\ref{app:qt_analysis}).
-DS-Prover misused the Hermitian field, misunderstanding its type, while Sonnet made a more sophisticated effort but encountered a rewrite pattern mismatch, which highlights its difficulties in managing Lean environment.
+To showcase the differences between the models, let's consider the proofs that quantum observables are Hermitian matrices (full proofs available in Appendix~\ref{app:qt_analysis}).
+DS-Prover misused the Hermitian field for a custom definition of quantum observables, misunderstanding its type, while Sonnet made a more sophisticated effort but encountered a rewrite pattern mismatch, which highlights its difficulties in managing the Lean environment.
 In contrast, Ax-Prover succeeded through a systematic approach, explicitly applying the Hermitian property to diagonal elements, using the definition of conjugate transpose, and connecting it to the fact that a complex number equal to its conjugate is real.
-The case highlights that successful formal theorem proving requires careful, step-by-step reasoning, a solid grasp of type theory, and familiarity with library theorems -- demonstrating that clarity and correctness outweigh clever shortcuts in formal verification.
+This example highlights that successful formal theorem proving requires careful, step-by-step reasoning, a solid grasp of type theory, and familiarity with library theorems.

+\m{In this case, the performance gap stems from our approach’s flexibility to adapt across scientific domains, in contrast to the over-specialization of specialized models.} We suggest that one factor contributing to DS-Prover and Kimina not being able to generalize to QT is that the definitions of physics concepts in QT -- such as \textit{bra}/\textit{ket}, \textit{observable}, and \textit{density matrix} -- are implemented as custom definitions in each \texttt{.lean} file.
+This is because these physics terms are not available in Mathlib, and as a result these custom constructs are absent from the datasets that DS-Prover and Kimina were trained on (largely undergraduate mathematics competition problems).
+This limitation is not specific to quantum mechanics: any domain that introduces new formal terms or definitions outside of what is present in Mathlib would likely pose a similar challenge for DS-Prover and Kimina while Ax-Prover can flexibly incorporate such domain-specific definitions and reason over them.

 \paragraph{PutnamBench}